lengfeld/subpatch/website/tut/installation.md

 # Installation

 This tutorial explains who to install subpatch on your computer.
-Currently there are two ways to install subpatch:
+You will learn how to install subpatch either

-1. With [pipx](https://pipx.pypa.io/stable/) into your HOME directory
+1. with [pipx](https://pipx.pypa.io/stable/) into your HOME directory or
-2. As a standalone script into the PATH
+2. as a standalone script into the PATH.

 **Warning**: subpatch is in a very *very* early stage.
 Do not use it in production environments!
 E.g. the config format will change.
 Nevertheless